College Admissions Guide for Low Test Takers

 Even though testing is important, there are a number of things you can do to have a successful college admissions process:

 Retake the SAT or ACT.
 This is the best option to start with.
 Most students see a nice jump after retaking the tests (after all, you are able to become more comfortable with the format).
-Here is a quick post that shows you some of the best FREE ways to prepare for the SAT and ACT.

 It is important to understand that test scores are used differently by each college: some colleges count them more, some count them less.
 For most schools, the primary parts of the application review process are the high school transcript and the test scores.
 Tools like Naviance and Cappex Scattergrams can help you understand how your grades and test scores will stack up in a specific college’s applicant pool.
-We would also recommend checking out our Basics of Building Your College List guide.

 As mentioned at the top of the post, there are some FANTASTIC schools that do not require the SAT or ACT.
 Here are some of the best schools that do not require standardized testing: